 Relationships.
 Close relationships with people we can trust makes us feel secure.
 Studies have shown strong, trusting friendships and a supportive community results in better health, less disease, and longer lives.
 During the 21DHOHP, I’m embracing the relationships that elevate me and make me my best self.
 In the same regard, I will be “detoxing” from my life relationships that cause me guilt, anxiety, or don’t bring out my best self.

 Exercise.
+Continuous movement at least 20 minutes each day is medicine for every cell in our body.
 Regular movement and exercise effects our whole body by keeping our joints healthy, strengthening muscles and building bone, losing and maintaining weight, supporting heart health, brain health, and preventing stress, injury, and chronic disease.
-Each day we want to be moving (standing and walking ) more and sitting less.
-2-3 times each week we want higher-intensity exercise like a run or exercise class and mind-body movement like yoga.
+The best way to make movement a habit in your everyday life is to make it fun and find activities that bring joy, play, focus, and thrill.

 Sleep.
 We all NEED sleep.
 It affects productivity, emotional balance, memory, focus, metabolism, immune function, heart health, and even creativity.
 It’s the only time our body restores and cleans house.
 Our bodies need 7 – 9 hours of sleep.